Yhodhan/VSTAudio-ScreenCapture/vst-filter/README.md

   cargo xtask bundle vst-filter --release
   ```
   This will create the file `vst-filter.vst3` inside the `target\bundled\` folder created by the command.
-  It is recommended to have a folder in the system where all the VST plugins are stored and then copy paste the produced file inside of it.
+  It is recommended to have a directory in the system where all the VST files are stored and then copy paste the result inside of it.
-  Another option is to set the path in the DAW where the plugin is generated but is not optimal.
+  Another option is to set the path in the DAW where the pluging is generated but is not advisable.